kojoman/magento-twilio-integration/README.md

 ## Contributing

 As mentioned earlier, this project is still in alpha phase and as a result is not feature-complete as well as having some bugs.
 Please use GitHub issues to report any problems and submit pull requests.
 The ideal workflow is to fork the repo and create a branch and develop off of that branch.
 Then, you can make a pull request.

+## Note

+There are currently a few bugs that will break this in production so please test before using.